kennangle/YHCWay/replit.md

-# UniWork - Unified Workspace Application
+# UniWork360 - Unified Workspace Application

 ## Overview

-UniWork is a unified workspace application that integrates multiple productivity tools (Slack, Gmail, Google Calendar, Zoom) into a single, cohesive interface.
+UniWork360 is a unified workspace application that integrates multiple productivity tools (Slack, Gmail, Google Calendar, Zoom) into a single, cohesive interface.
 The application provides a dashboard with a unified feed of activities, service connection management, and an admin panel for managing users, services, and feed items.

 The app uses a glassmorphism UI design with a modern React frontend and an Express.js backend, backed by PostgreSQL for data persistence.